 Personally, I like to think that first there was darkness.
 Unlike light, darkness is infinite.
 Under every rock, you will find darkness, but light and darkness need each other to come into existence.
 Unless you learn to first embrace that darkness within yourself, you can never pursue the light of self-love in a balanced way.

 Many right-handed new age teachings talk about leaning towards the “higher chakras” and avoiding the lower ones.
 However, in the long term, this won’t be very helpful.
 Unless the foundation of your home is solid and stable, no matter how beautifully you decorate and work on the house itself, sooner or later your house will collapse and crumble down.

 13 Types of Shadow Selves

-Our Monsters come in many different shapes and different varieties.
-While some are more ferocious than others, others don’t really seem to be all that monstrous at all – that’s until we reap the devilish little consequences in our lives.
+Our inner demons come in many different shapes and varieties.
+While some are more ferocious than others, others don’t really seem to be all that monstrous at all – until we reap the devilish consequences later on in our lives.